Cave Salamander, Eurycea lucifuga

 - Cave Salamanders are excellent climbers.

-Best places to see in Tennessee: Cave entrances in the middle or east Tennessee.
+Best places to see in Tennessee: Cave entrances in the middle or eastern Tennessee.